-The ExtraHop system automatically discovers and classifies devices on your network.
-Based on the type of traffic and protocol activity associated with a device, the ExtraHop system can automatically assign a role to a device, such as database or file server, to classify device behavior.
-You can change a device role at anytime.
+The ExtraHop system automatically discovers and classifies devices on your network based on the protocol activity or device model and assigns a role to each device, such as a gateway, file server, database, or load balancer.
+You can change the role assigned to a device at anytime.

-An overview page appears, which displays properties, traffic, and protocol activity for the selected device.
+The Device Overview page appears, which displays traffic and protocol activity for the selected device.

 - Click Edit Properties .